Policy for Shared Care with NHS and Private Provider

 Shirland Medical is committed to providing safe, effective, and equitable care to all patients.

-Additional Information and Requirements for ADHD medication
+Additional Information for ADHD and Medications for ADHD

 1. We do not offer shared care for those under the age of 18.